timmo001/home-panel/docs/docs/configui.md

 # Configuration UI

 Everything that you can edit in the configuration file, can be edited in the UI.
+*Hint:*  It's also possible to use Emojis from: https://emojipedia.org

 ## Switching to Config UI